 For up top, Alan and I wear sunshield safari shirts with roll-up sleeves.
 If we can find them with insect shield, even better.

-In cooler weather, I’ll layer on a sleeveless quilted vest or a long-sleeve fleece jacket.
 For a slightly heavier jacket that also provides protection from the elements, I recommend Kirkland Signature Ladies’ Water-repellent Wind Resistant Softshell Jacket.
 I own the red and blue versions of this coat—remember my tip to wear bright colors for better looking photos.

 I look for tops and jackets with pockets that zip and are easy to access.
 This is where I keep my iPhone just in case an animal sighting occurs and I don’t have time to pull out the good camera from the backpack.
 And there are times, these days, when I don’t even bring a camera, relying on the iPhone instead.